insta-code/InstaJS-IDE/core-packages/videoplayback.md

 ## Methods:

-`setVideoInfo(type: string, videoId: string, autoPlay:boolean, htmlVideoType?:string)`
+`createVideoPlayer(value: TVideoType, videoId: string, autoplay: boolean)`

 This method initializes and creates the video player element.
 The first parameter specifies the type of video which is either 'youtube', 'vimeo' or 'html5'.
 The videoId parameter takes in the video id for youtube and vimeo videos (eg. `dVkK36KOcqs` in https://www.youtube.com/watch?v=dVkK36KOcqs and `98666912` in https://vimeo.com/98666912) and the url for the HTML5 videos. autoPlay should be set to true if the video is supposed to play as soon as the page loads.
 Lastly, htmlVideoType specifies the type of HTML5 video which is either `'mp4'`, `'ogg'` or `'webm'`.